 Federated learning is a method that enables a group of data owners to train a machine learning model on their joint data and nobody can learn the data of the participants.
-Federated learning can be categorized based on the distribution characteristics of the data [Yang et al., 2019].
+Federated learning can be categorized based on the distribution characteristics of the data [10].
 One category of federated learning is horizontal federated learning.
 Horizontal federated learning is introduced in the scenarios when the data from different contributors share the same feature space but vary in samples.
 In our secure matrix factorization recommendation system, the rating information distributed on each user's device has exactly the same feature space, while different users are exactly different samples.
 So our matrix factorization in federated learning can be categorized as horizontal federated learning.
-Following the typical assumption of horizontal federated learning [Yang et al., 2019], we assume all the users are honest and the system is designed to be secure against an honest-but-curious server4.
+Following the typical assumption of horizontal federated learning [10], we assume all the users are honest and the system is designed to be secure against an honest-but-curious server5.